 We strongly recommend for classroom use that you laminate the cards, if possible, particularly if you are using Counting by Two Languages or one of the Math: The Universal Language apps with preschool or kindergarten children.
 Small children tend to crumple things up.

 9. How do I get usernames and passwords for my students?

-You can tell students what username and password to use.
-For example, if they already have a login for some other software used at your school, they can use the same as long as it is not already in use by someone else.
+- You can tell students what username and password to use.
+If your students use a special username for other programs used at your school, they can use that as long as the username is not already in use with 7 Generation Games.

-If you can have a district, school or classroom license, you can let us know you want us to create the usernames and passwords for you, tell us how many you need and we’ll send you a spreadsheet.
+- If you have a license (district, school or classroom), we can make a list of usernames and passwords for you.
+Contact us at email@example.com.
+Tell us how many students you need them for and we’ll send you a spreadsheet with usernames/passwords.

 10. I need an activation code for Making Camp Premium Edu.